Ismail Ibn Sharif: Later reign and death

 The rest of Moulay Ismail's reign was marked by military setbacks and family problems relating to the succession.
 In May 1692, Moulay Ismail sent his son Moulay Zeydan with a large army to attack Ottoman Algeria.
-He was defeated by the Ottomans who counter-attacked and advanced as far as Fez.
+He was defeated by the Algerians who counter-attacked and advanced as far as Fez.
 Ismail offered his submission to the dey of Algiers and had to send an embassy to Algiers to make peace.
-He thus fixed his borders with the kingdom of Algiers at the Moulouya River.
+He thus fixed his borders with the Beylik of Algiers at the Moulouya River.
 In 1693, Moulay Ismail raided the Oran region and attempted to pillage the Beni Amer which was successful.
 The city of Oran resisted two attacks, leading to the sultan's retreat.
 This time, it was the Turks who sent envoys to make peace, at the initiative of the Ottoman Sultan, Ahmed II.
 In 1699, Moulay Ismail participated in the Maghrebi War and was successful in capturing the Beylik of Mascara and advanced with about 50,000 men as far as the Chelif River but his army was routed by the Algerians at the Battle of Chelif in 1701.
 Ismail, wounded in the fighting, had to escape on horseback and narrowly escaped capture.
-Moulay Ismail fought other minor conflicts with the Ottoman Algeria such as Laghouat in 1708 which turned out successful.Ismail attempted to besiege the city of Ceuta with an army of 40,000 soldiers, but the strength of Spanish resistance meant that the siege dragged on.
+Moulay Ismail fought other minor conflicts with the Ottoman Algeria such as Laghouat in 1708 which turned out successful.

+Ismail attempted to besiege the city of Ceuta with an army of 40,000 soldiers, but the strength of Spanish resistance meant that the siege dragged on.
 Part of Ismail's army also besieged Melilla from 1694 to 1696, but the city's fortifications were too much for them.
 In spring 1701, Moulay Ismail launched another expedition against Algeria.
-The Moroccan forces advanced to the Chelif River before they were intercepted by the Ottoman army in Chediouïa.
-With a force of 10,000-12,000 men, the Algerian army managed to defeat the 60,000 soldiers of the Moroccan army.
+The Moroccan forces advanced to the Chelif River before they were intercepted by the Algerian army in Chediouïa.
+With a force of 10,000–12,000 men, the Algerian army managed to defeat the 60,000 soldiers of the Moroccan army.
 The Moroccan army suffered a heavy defeat and fell into disarray.
 Moulay Ismail himself was wounded and barely escaped.
 The heads of 3,000 Moroccan soldiers and 50 Moroccan leaders were brought to Algiers.
 In 1702, Moulay Ismail gave his son Moulay Zeydan an army of 12,000 men and instructed him to capture the Peñón de Vélez de la Gomera.
 The Moroccans razed the Spanish fortress, but failed to retain la Isleta.
 Meanwhile, the English admiral, George Rooke joined in the siege of Ceuta, blockading the port in 1704.